greim/await.js/README.md

       alert('all done!')
     })

-To save typing and/or to encapsulate the promise variable, you can use the `run()` method, and chained all the method calls together:
+To save typing and/or to encapsulate the promise variable, you can use the `run()` method, and just chain all the method calls together:

     await('user', 'feed')
     .run(function(promise){ ...provisioning code... })